 Cyanobacteria and microalgae are oxygen-producing photosynthetic unicellular organisms encompassing a great diversity of species, which are able to grow under all types of extreme environments and exposed to a wide variety of predators and microbial pathogens.
 The antibacterial compounds described for these organisms include alkaloids, fatty acids, indoles, macrolides, peptides, phenols, pigments and terpenes, among others.
 This review presents an overview of antibacterial peptides isolated from cyanobacteria and microalgae, as well as their synergism and mechanisms of action described so far.
-Antibacterial cyanopeptides belong to different orders, but mainly from Oscillatoriales and Nostocales.
-Cyanopeptides have different structures but are mainly cyclic peptides.
+Antibacterial cyanopeptides belong to di_erent orders, but mainly from Oscillatoriales and Nostocales.
+Cyanopeptides have di_erent structures but are mainly cyclic peptides.
 This vast peptide repertoire includes ribosomal and abundant non-ribosomal peptides, evaluated by standard conventional methodologies against pathogenic Gram-negative and Gram-positive bacteria.
 The antibacterial activity described for microalgal peptides is considerably scarcer, and limited to protein hydrolysates from two Chlorella species, and few peptides from Tetraselmis suecica.
 Despite the promising applications of antibacterial peptides and the importance of searching for new natural sources of antibiotics, limitations still persist for their pharmaceutical applications.

-- antibacterial activity
+- Antibacterial activity

-- bioactive compounds
+- Bioactive compounds